shaik1002/biggitlabbomb/doc/user/application_security/api_security_testing/troubleshooting.md

 ## `Failed to start scanner session (version header not found)`

 The API security testing engine outputs an error message when it cannot establish a connection with the scanner application component.
 The error message is shown in the job output window of the `dast_api` job.
-A common cause of this issue is changing the `APISEC_API` variable from its default.
+A common cause of this issue is changing the `DAST_API_API` variable from its default.

 **Error message**